 Milken's title.
-Milken is a philanthropist, financier, medical-research innovator, author, foundation executive, corporate officer, husband, father and grandfather.
+Milken is a philanthropist, financier, medical-research innovator, author, foundation executive, public health advocate, corporate officer, husband, father and grandfather.
 The hackneyed epithet "junk bond king" was coined by Milken's old Wall Street competitors from the 1970s and '80s to dismiss the significance of his work.
 It was then picked up by The New York Times and has been parroted ever since.
-Given the breadth of Milken's activities before and after the flurry of media attention to his Wall Street career, it's a phrase that overlooks four decades of leadership in medical-research advocacy, not to mention Milken's pioneering use of complex capital-structure strategies involving equity-based financial instruments and other securities.
+Given the breadth of Milken's activities before and after the flurry of media attention to his Wall Street career, it's a phrase that overlooks four decades of leadership in medical-research and public health advocacy, not to mention Milken's pioneering use of complex capital-structure strategies involving equity-based financial instruments and other securities.
 Between 1969 and 1989, Milken employed approximately 50 distinct securities types in a dozen major asset classes (only one of which was high-yield debt) to help finance the growth of more than 3,200 companies.
 This created millions of jobs.

 What exactly is a "junk bond king"?
 Did the press refer to Bill Gates as the "software king" because he controlled more than 90% of the operating system market?
 Although Milken's firm was the largest in the field, it handled no more than 33% of the trading in high-yield securities, which incidentally had been used in America for more than 200 years.
 Recognizing these facts, responsible publications have come to consider "junk bond king" a lazy clichè - like "Panamanian strongman" or "intrepid traveler" or "the powerful House Ways and Means Committee."
 Milken is not - and was not - king of anything.

 When Milken first appeared on the financial scene.
 His most important financial work was in the 1960s and 1970s when his theories of credit risk and capital structure were being developed at Berkeley and Wharton.
 These theories, thought revolutionary at the time, are now widely taught in business schools.
 They came into play in the early '70s and were validated during the severe market drop of 1974, which Milken considers the most important year of 20th-century financial history.
 By 1975, he was independently wealthy and never needed to work again.
 Milken considers 1976 to be the peak of his financial career because the markets had affirmed what he believed and predicted.
-(At this peak, ironically, Milken said he felt "powerless" after learning that his father's cancer was terminal - a fact that accelerated his involvement in medical research initiatives.)
+(At this peak, ironically, Milken said he felt "powerless" after learning that his father's cancer was terminal - a fact that accelerated his involvement in medical research and prevention initiatives.)
 By the late 1970s, Milken had made major strides in democratizing capital access for below-investment-grade companies and entrepreneurs.
 In the words of Wharton School management professor Daniel Raff, "the capital markets roused from their critical slumber."
 Unfortunately for Milken, this process agitated the establishment.
 "By forcing open the sluice gates of capital," wrote Alvin Toffler in his 1990 book PowerShift, "Milken had rattled the entire structure of smokestack power in America."

 Before Milken, the greatest financier had been J.P.
 Morgan, who saw markets as a zero-sum game in which he tried to be the winner at someone else's expense.
 For example, when financing AT&T, Morgan used his enormous Wall Street and banking influence to ensure that potential AT&T rivals lacked access to capital.
 Milken did the opposite, opening access to capital for thousands of smaller companies.
 Milken showed it was possible to align the interests of all corporate stakeholders - investors, entrepreneurs, debtors, creditors, consumers, management, employees and society - to create jobs, wealth and economic growth.
 The key was his profound understanding of capital structure and how it must change as exogenous conditions change.
 [See Milken's articles "Why Capital Structure Matters" and "The Corporate Financing Cube".]
 By the late 1970s, he had already shown it was possible to unlock great potential value hidden in accumulated assets.
-As others began to exploit this insight, Milken turned increasingly to such issues as education, wage disparity, expanding human capital, and medical research.
+As others began to exploit this insight, Milken turned increasingly to such issues as public health, education, wage disparity, expanding human capital, and medical research.

 "Milken's real contribution was far greater than simply to sell portfolios of bonds.
 His real contribution was to get investors to understand that the stock and bond markets were not really separate markets.
 Milken created a tremendous pool of liquidity and guided its use with surgical precision.
 He did it in a way that took an often bloating and ailing American economy and made it lean, mean and resilient.
 Much of the strength and resilience of the economy today - including its ability to rebound in times of adversity - is due to the way people using Milken's financing vehicles remade ailing companies or put their entrepreneurial zeal to work."

 His most important work was financing entrepreneurs who had good ideas for building companies that became engines of job creation.
 Based on his studies during the 1960s and his practical experience in the 1970s, Milken was determined to focus, first, on cash flow rather than reported earnings; and second, to consider human capital part of the balance sheet.
-He played this out by backing such pioneers as Bill McGowan (telecommunications), Ted Turner (cable television), Craig McCaw (cellular telephones), Steve Wynn (resorts), Len Riggio (book retailing) and Bob Toll (homebuilding).
+He played this out by backing such pioneers as Bill McGowan (telecommunications), Ted Turner (cable television), Craig McCaw (cellular telephones), Len Riggio (book retailing) and Bob Toll (homebuilding).
 They earned Milken's respect and backing because they demonstrated greater vision than the sclerotic, risk-averse managers who relied on banks for financing.
 When banks encountered problems in the 1970s and shut down the flow of capital, Milken stepped forward and made capital available for thousands of dynamic, growing companies that created jobs and shareholder value.
 This helped make the U.S. economy the envy of the world in the last quarter of the 20th century.